meker12/commerce-channels.en/help/amazon-channel/amazon-verify-api-key.md

 1. On the _[!UICONTROL Admin]_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL Channels]_ > **[!UICONTROL Amazon Sales Channel]**.

-   Reaccessing [!DNL Amazon Sales Channel] triggers [!DNL Commerce] verify and validate your API key and allows you to continue.
+   Re-accessing [!DNL Amazon Sales Channel] triggers [!DNL Commerce] verify and validate your API key and allows you to continue.

    If you are prompted to verify the key again, repeat this _Add and Verify_ process.